 As usual, I could go on and on about the achievements of Fritz Crisler.
 They would easily fill a book!
 He was that good as an athlete, coach and athletic administrator.
 Instead, I will highlight some of the “firsts” that he is associated with in Michigan football history.
 You can learn more about Fritz Crisler, if you read the articles linked below.

 In addition to winning a lot of games for Michigan, Fritz Crisler accomplished some notable “firsts” while he was associated with the Michigan football team.

 · Fritz Crisler was the first Michigan coach to put winged helmets on his football players (1938).

-· Crisler coached Michigan’s first African-American All-American player (Julius Franks 1942)
+· Crisler coached Michigan’s first African-American All-American player, Julius Franks, in 1942.

-· Fritz Crisler was the irst coach to use the “Two Platoon” substitution system in a college football game (1945).
+· Fritz Crisler was the first coach to use the “Two Platoon” substitution system in a college football game (1945).

 · Crisler was the first Michigan coach to direct his team in a televised game against Michigan State (1947).

-· Fritz Crisler was the first college coach to have his team voted national champions in an “after bowl game” Associated Press poll (1947 team after 1948 Rose Bowl).
+· Fritz Crisler was the first college coach to have his team voted national champions after a bowl game by the Associated Press poll (1947 team after 1948 Rose Bowl).

 · Crisler was the first, and only, Michigan football coach to win the Big Nine Conference Championship and the National Championship in his final year.